fadelmajid/billing-engine/README.md

 - **cmd/**: Contains the entry point of the application.
 - **pkg/**: Contains the core packages of the application.
 The `billing` package encapsulates all billing logic, including loan and payment-related operations.
 - **go.mod**: Defines the module and its dependencies.
-- **go.sum**: Contains checksums of the dependencies to ensure consistency.

 ## Getting Started